alexharri/website/posts/planes.md

 <SmallNote label="" center>Squaring allows us to remove $abs()$ because the square of a negative number is positive.</SmallNote>

-With this, our scalars $k_1$ and $k_2$ become:
+With this, our scalars $k_1$ and $k_2$ become

 <p className="mathblock">$$ k_1 = (d_1 - d_2 \times dot) \,/\, (1 - dot^2) $$<br />$$ k_2 = (d_2 - d_1 \times dot) \,/\, (1 - dot^2) $$</p>

-Which scales the parallelogram such that its tip lies at the point of intersection:
+which scales the parallelogram such that its tip lies at the point of intersection:

 <Scene scene="intersecting-planes-offset-6" height={400} yOffset={-1} usesVariables />